-- Fog: The curvature of the lens also creates more volume between your face and the cold outside, therefore facilitating better ventilation and defense against fog.
+- Fog: The curvature of the lens also creates more volume between your face and the cold outside — providing better ventilation and defense against fog.

-- Vision: The tapered design of spherical lenses provide a more optically-correct view through the goggles, therefore minimizing distortion and allowing for better peripheral vision.
+- Vision: The tapered design of spherical lenses offer a more optically correct view through the goggles — minimizing distortion and allowing for better peripheral vision.

-By combining the two lens options, you get the best of both worlds.
-A toric lens has slightly less curvature on the y-axis but a true spherical curve on the x-axis.
-The shape of the lens more closely follows the shape of your face so it gives you better optics and you still get an amazing peripheral view.
+A toric lens has slightly less curvature vertically but a true spherical curve horizontally.
+The shape of the lens more closely follows the shape of your face so it gives you better optics, while having an amazing peripheral view.

 - Glare: Like a spherical lens, the curve of the toric lens has fewer surface points for UV rays to penetrate.

-- Fog: The volume between your face and the lens is less than a spherical lens but more than a cylindrical lens, making it sufficient for combating fog.
+- Fog: The volume between your face and the lens is less than a spherical lens but more than a cylindrical lens, making it great for combating fog.

 - Vision: The toric design better follows the curve of your face and shape of your eyes, making it the most optically true lens choice.

-Prescription snow goggles have lens inserts that fit securely inside your goggle.
+Prescription lens inserts offer a variety of advantages for your Rx needs.
 You can find custom prescription goggle inserts for virtually any snow goggle at SportRx.
-These Rx goggle inserts are far more effective than over-the-glasses (OTG) goggles for three main reasons:
+These Rx goggle inserts are far more effective than “over-the-glasses” (OTG) goggles for three main reasons.

-- Anti-Fog- Prescription snow goggles fight fog far better than the eyeglasses-inside-the-goggle combo.
-The Rx insert for your prescription goggles sits flush against the shield of the goggle, which is farther away from your face which is where the heat comes from, and closer to the shield of the goggle which is where the ventilation is.
-Unlike your eyeglasses, prescription goggle inserts are treated with an anti-fog coating – just like the one your goggle lens is coated with.
+Prescription inserts fight fog far better than ol’ OTG.
+The Rx insert for your prescription goggles sits flush against the shield of the goggle, which is farther away from your face and closer to the shield of the goggle where the ventilation flows.
+And unlike your eyeglasses, prescription goggle inserts and the goggle lens are treated with an anti-fog coating.

-- Comfort- Prescription snow goggles are far more comfortable than wearing eyeglasses underneath your goggles.
-For one, there is no temple pressure from the arms of your glasses; and two, you don’t have to mess with adjusting your glasses as they move around inside your goggle.
-Prescription goggle inserts stay in place and optically-aligned.
+Prescription inserts are more comfortable than wearing eyeglasses underneath your goggles.
+First, there is no temple pressure from the arms of your glasses.
+Second, you won’t constantly adjust your glasses as they move around inside your goggle.
+Prescription goggle inserts stay in place and are optically aligned.

-- Safety & Damage Control- Let's face it.
-Regular eyeglasses are not the safest thing to have next to your eyes when you're bombing down slopes at 40+ MPH.
-What’s more, if you take a spill, you risk damaging your only pair of everyday eyeglasses, or even worse, losing them in a sea of snow.
+Let’s face it.
+Regular eyeglasses are not safe when you’re bombing down slopes at full speed.
+If you take a spill, you risk damaging your everyday eyeglasses, or even worse, losing them to a sea of snow.